Aripilli-Bhavana/Aripilli-Bhavana/README.md

 ### 👋 Hi, I’m Aripilli Bhavana
 👀 I'm Passionate about Technology and Entrepreneurship.
-🌱 I'm a Pre-Final Year Computer Science and Engineering Student from GITAM (Deemed to be University).
-🤝 I would love to gain hands-on experience on open-source projects.
+🤝 I'm a Pre-Final Year Computer Science and Engineering Student from GITAM (Deemed to be University) and I would love to gain hands-on experience on open-source projects.

 ### 🔧 Technologies & Tools
 - Languages: Python, C, Java, SQL, HTML, CSS.